Xerips/BookNotes/HackingAPIs/review.md

     - This would have helped with readability and clarity.
   - Honestly, the creative use of terminology leads to equivocation and drives me a bit batty.
   - I could be completely wrong about this, and it may in fact be the way in which people in the API space communicate, but it seems inaccurate and sloppy.
+- Sections are pretty disorganized and so you will have to reorganize notes and remove duplicate information if you want to have them in a more easily studied or reviewed format.
+I've done a bit of this to try and organize things, but my notes still jump around quite a bit because the book does.